 Absolute change in temperature rise implied by each indicator since mid-2017 (degrees Celsius)

 Source: Schroders Climate Progress Dashboard.
 Note: compares the absolute change in temperature rise implied by each indicator, comparing the most recent values to those published when we introduced the dashboard.
 The terms in the chart are explained here.

-On the negative side, we previously highlighted a global slowdown in financial flows into climate solutions such as clean energy.
+On the negative side, in January we highlighted a global slowdown in financial flows into climate solutions such as clean energy.
 Yet despite setbacks in the US, where the political backdrop is doing little to encourage investment, other regions seem committed to promoting action.
 For example, the European Union (EU) has unveiled a package of new policy proposals aimed at mobilising capital markets to help meet the €180 billion annual investment in climate solutions it targets.

 Fossil fuel production also rose further than more ambitious climate scenarios implied.
 After falling for the previous three years, global coal production rose in 2017, according to the most recent BP Statistical Review.
 Political ambition also saw a setback over the last year, though we note that the revision was affected by methodology changes in its calculation.

 On the positive side, average global carbon prices have more than doubled since the middle of last year, following reforms announced to the EU Emissions Trading Scheme.
 China’s plans for a nationwide carbon trading scheme, also announced in late 2017, adds to our confidence that more widespread and material carbon prices will provide impetus for further action.

 While fossil fuel production rose more quickly than environmental groups hoped, there is some encouragement from declining investment in that industry.
 Tracking capital investment and where it is made - relative to the industry’s current assets - helps us gauge the pace of future demand growth.
-Amidst lower prices and pressure on the industry to show restraint, investment in new capacity has fallen in recent years.
+Amid lower prices and pressure on the industry to show restraint, investment in new capacity has fallen in recent years.
 The test of that resolve will become clearer in coming quarters, as the traditional stimulus of higher oil prices feeds into decision making.

 Finally, continued rapid growth in both electric vehicle sales and renewable energy capacity highlight the pace of change in those technologies, where declining costs are redefining economics in power generation and road transport.
 The World Economic Forum has concluded that renewable energy is already lower cost than fossil fuels in over 30 countries and will be cheaper globally by 2020.
 Electric vehicles similarly benefit from rapid cost declines, which autonomous driving will accelerate.
 In short, technology advances in key areas are driving change even without tougher political intervention.

 In summary, the 2018 scorecard shows a mixed picture, with a small move in the right direction overall.
-However, we believe the overall picture is more positive than the headline figure suggests.
+However, we believe the overall picture is a little more positive than the headline figure suggests.
 In particular, growing use of electric vehicles and clean energy technologies underline the falling reliance on politicians to drive climate action, which given their limited impact to date should prove positive.